All right, to give you an idea of what subqueries are, consider the following problem: we want to find cities which have the same rating as Paris.

 WHERE NAME = 'Paris';

 Then you would need to write down the result of the above query somewhere in your notebook (the rating is 5, by the way) and then construct a new query:

 Subqueries have been introduced to help you with such examples.
 They are 'queries inside queries' and they are always put in parentheses.
 Take a look:

 WHERE rating = (

 WHERE name = 'Paris'

-The database will first check the subquery (in the parentheses), then write the results of the query (in this case, number 5) instead of the subquery and then check the final query.
+The database will first check the subquery (in the parentheses), then return the result of the query (in this case, the number 5) in place of the subquery and then check the final query.